tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Security baseline on Azure.md

     ![The information above for port 80 (HTTP) is visible after running the script and pressing F5.](images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/image57.png)

-> **Note**  The ARM template deploys a Deny All rule.
+> **Note**:  The ARM template deploys a Deny All rule.
 If you were to simply create a Network Security Group from the UI, you would not experience this behavior.

 ### Task 2: Configure network security groups